ryanpedersen42/port-exercises/README.md

 * I was delighted by the Github App and the rich data that I was able to ingest at the click of a button.
 * Bash script that runs the jq queries on `package.json` is under `bash-scripts/check-packages.sh`.
 Simple iteration that gets the job done.
+* Not a snag here, but I noticed when I changed the name of the identifier, it gives me a 404.
+Would be nice to get a redirect back to Service so I'm not stuck :)

 **Snags**